online course launch lessons

 So I encourage you, whatever feels good to you – go with that method!

-lesson #6: mindset matters
+online course launch lessons #6: mindset matters

 If I could only pick one lesson out of all of this to share with you, this would be it.